-We offer an unlimited streaming plan in Canada, Latin America and beginning in early 2012 we expanded our streaming service offering to the UK and Ireland.
+We offer an unlimited streaming plan without DVDs in Canada, Latin America and, beginning in early 2012 we expect to offer our service in the U.K and Ireland.
 Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic and political risks that are different from and incremental to those in the United States.
 In addition to the risks that we face in the United States our international operations involve risks that could adversely affect our business, including:

-- the need to adapt our content and user interfaces for specific cultural and language differences, including licensing a certain portion of our content library before we have developed a full appreciation for its performance within a given territory; - difficulties and costs associated with staffing and managing foreign operations; - management distraction; - political or social unrest and economic instability; - compliance with U.S. laws such as the Foreign Corrupt Practices Act, and local laws prohibiting corrupt payments to government officials; - difficulties in understanding and complying with local laws, regulations and customs in foreign jurisdictions; - unexpected changes in regulatory requirements; - less favorable foreign intellectual property laws; - adverse tax consequences; - fluctuations in currency exchange rates, which could impact revenues and expenses of our international operations and expose us to foreign currency exchange rate risk; - profit repatriation and other restrictions on the transfer of funds; - differing processing systems as well as consumer use and acceptance of electronic payment methods, such as credit and debit cards; - new and different sources of competition; - low usage of Internet connected consumer electronic devices; - different and more stringent user protection, data protection, privacy and other laws; and - availability of reliable broadband connectivity and wide area networks in targeted areas for expansion.
+- the need to adapt our content and user interfaces for specific cultural and language differences; - difficulties and costs associated with staffing and managing foreign operations; - management distraction; - political or social unrest and economic instability; - compliance with U.S. laws such as the Foreign Corrupt Practices Act, and local laws prohibiting corrupt payments to government officials; - difficulties in understanding and complying with local laws, regulations and customs in foreign jurisdictions; - unexpected changes in regulatory requirements; - less favorable foreign intellectual property laws; - adverse tax consequences; - fluctuations in currency exchange rates, which could impact revenues and expenses of our international operations and expose us to foreign currency exchange rate risk; - profit repatriation and other restrictions on the transfer of funds; - differing processing systems as well as consumer use and acceptance of electronic payment methods, such as credit and debit cards; - new and different sources of competition; - different and more stringent user protection, data protection, privacy and other laws; and - availability of reliable broadband connectivity and wide area networks in targeted areas for expansion.